 Carolinas Cord Blood Bank

-AboutCarolinas Cord Blood Bank accepts MAIL-IN DONATIONS.
+AboutCarolinas Cord Blood Bank accepts MAIL-IN DONATIONS FROM NORTH CAROLINA ONLY.
 Eligible mothers must register by the 34th week of pregnancy and pass a health screening.
 Call the CCBB Public Collection Kit program at 919-668-2071.
-Carolinas Cord Blood Bank (CCBB) accepts MAIL-IN DONATIONS.
+Carolinas Cord Blood Bank (CCBB) accepts MAIL-IN DONATIONS FROM NORTH CAROLINA ONLY.
 The program has been profiled in TIME magazine.
 Expectant mothers must register by the 34th week of pregnancy and pass a health screening.
 Mothers who are accepted into the program receive a collection kit to bring to the hospital.
 The mother's caregiver is required to watch a 10 minute training video about cord blood collection procedures.

 CCBB collects donations at select hospitals in North Carolina and one in Boston, MA.
 No pre-registration is necessary for mothers who deliver at any of these staffed collection sites.